vonglasow/atoum-documentation/source/en/running_tests.rst

    $ ./bin/atoum -d tests/units

-You can find more useful arguments to give to the :ref`command line<option-de-la-ligne-de-commande>` in the appropriate sections.
+You can find more useful arguments to give to the :ref`command line<cli-options>` in the appropriate sections.

 Filters
 *******